searchisko/searchisko/documentation/basic_principles_and_architecture.md

 the gradual migration of projects from one service to another without impacting the ability to consistently search or retrieve information about them.

+But Searchisko is designed and implemented in a way to be generally usable for other subjects who want to work with content from distinct resources in a similar way.

 The main design attributes of the Searchisko are:

 * openness and ease of use
 * simple, quick and flexible search of stored information
 * highly flexible stored information structures
+* advanced aggregations on top of stored content
+* flexible content security options
 * possibility to store information with guaranteed long-term persistence for data sources where it is hard or impossible to obtain the information again in the future (eg. blog posts obtained using the RSS protocol)